 The duration also depends on what antibiotics are taken.
-Certain strong antibiotics need a shorter course and others need longer.
+Certain strong antibiotics need a shorter course and others need a longer one.

 A simple sinus infection can be treated with a 5-day course of penicillin, whereas most other simple infections are treated with a week-long course.

-You should always discuss your regular medications with your doctor before starting any new antibiotics, given that certain antibiotics can negatively interact with other drugs.
+Always discuss your regular medications with your doctor before starting antibiotics, given that certain antibiotics can negatively interact with some drugs.

 Also, read the instructions, such as whether the antibiotics should be taken with or without food, as this may impact their absorption and hence the effect.

 If you are taking probiotics, do not take it at the same time as antibiotics.
 Antibiotics tend to neutralize the effect of probiotics if they are taken together.

 Diarrhea is the most common side effect of antibiotics.
 However, antibiotics can also cause other side effects, which may persist from a few days to a few months, depending on how strong/broad spectrum the antibiotic is and how long it was taken.
 (4)